henryruhs/ngx-crud/README.md

 cacheService->flush(urlWithParams : string) : this
 ```

-Flush caches by their `baseUrl` for enabled services:
+Flush many caches by their `baseUrl` for enabled services:

 ```typescript
 cacheService->flushMany(baseUrl : string) : this